soradevtech/portfolio-02/pods-structure.md

 - about me text

 ### Portfolio
-*Each Portfolio Entry will have to be referenced in a repeater field (hello panda pods!)*
+*Looking into using panda pods repeater field in this section*
-- Thumbnail (relationship field)
+- Thumbnail
-- Title for front page (relationship field)
+- Title for front page
-- Link to project page (related_field.permalink)
+- Link to project page

 ### Contact
 - Email